hoverbike1/TOTK-Mods-collection/README.md

   - Use Disk Pipeline Cache: On
   - Use asynchronous GPU emulation : On
   - Accelerate ASTC Texture Decoding : On
-  - Vsync Mode: Mailbox (Recommended)
+  - Vsync Mode: Mailbox (Or off if you don't mind frame tiring or use any alternate method for avoid it)
   - NVDEC emulation : GPU Video Decoding (This is for cutscenes, try CPU Video Decoding if you have a weak gpu)
   - Fullscreen Mode : Exclusive Fullscreen or Borderless Windowed and type F11
   - Aspect Ratio : Default 16:9, except if you use a ratio mod